Florida spa founder denies selling access to Trump

 "In itself that would have been the target of the Chinese intelligence services, who could have fed people without her even knowing it into that pipeline of her business, and got them access and then taken it from there without her even knowing what they were doing."

 But Yang dismissed the allegations that she could be an unwitting agent of the Chinese government.
-She said she has attended events at Mar-a-Lago and elsewhere solely to promote her business.
+She said she has attended events at Mar-a-Lago and elsewhere to be social and to give to charity.

 "Nothing to do with politics, just like business networking," she said.